Odden69/Miller_and_Davies/README.md

   - Type of Policy: 'S3 Bucket Policy'.
   - Principal: '*' to allow all principles.
   - Action: 'Get Object'.
-  - Amazon Resource Name (ARN): Paste your Bucket ARN (found on top of the Properies tab) and add * at the and of your Bucket Resource key arn:aws:s3:::bucket_name/.
+  - Amazon Resource Name (ARN): Paste your Bucket ARN (found on top of the Properties tab) and add * at the end of your Bucket Resource key arn:aws:s3:::bucket_name/.
   - Click Save.
 - Still in the 'Permissions' tab, click edit on Access Control List and set the objects permission for everyone(public access) to *list*.
 #### Set up IAM Access to the S3bucket